wwivbbs/wwiv/bbs/readme.txt

           WFile, WTextFile, WUser, WUserManager can be used outside of the BBS, eventually we will have classes for messagebase manipulation available from outside of WWIV.
-Rushfan - Some more const-correctness in the transfer code to make life easier in other places
+Rushfan - Some more const-correctness in the transfer code to make life easier in other places Rushfan - Removed almost all usages of status

 ==============================================================================